mriosrivas/DSP-course-material_old/README.md

-# DSP_Student_2021
+# DSP-course-material
-The following repository provides students with material for the DSP course at the Landivar University, the course teaches the following topics:
+The following repository provides students with material for the DSP course taught at the Landivar University.
+The following materials are presented:

 - [x] Statistics
 - [x] Signal Decompositions